wal-g/wal-g/docs/PostgreSQL.md

 Deletes outdated WAL archives and backups leftover files from storage, e.g. unsuccessfully backups or partially deleted ones.
 Will remove all non-permanent objects before the earliest non-permanent backup.
 This command is useful when backups are being deleted by the `delete target` command.

+If there are no non-permanent backup in storage, command won`t delete anything.
+To bypass this check, and delete garbage anyway, use ``--without-backup-check`` flag.

 Usage:
 ```bash
 wal-g delete garbage           # Deletes outdated WAL archives and leftover backups files from storage